Current Students: 2015 entry

 - Bursary payments will be administered and distributed by the Student Loans Company (SLC) on behalf of the University.
 You must have completed a student finance assessment form (PN1/PR1) to be eligible for a bursary.
 In addition, you must have given your consent on this form, for your information to be shared with the SLC.

-The Bangor Bursary aims to provide additional support for those from lower income families and means you could receive up to £1,500 a year in extra financial help from the University.
+The Bangor Bursary aims to provide additional support for those from lower income families and the Bangor Bursary means you could receive up to £1,500 a year.
 The Bangor Bursary is only available to UK and EU students – the amount you receive will depend on your household income:

 - Students with a household income of up to £25,000 will be eligible for the £1,500 Bangor Bursary